 That rich dark brown bark is what certainly gives chili that additional flavor.
-Before browning ground beef, I form patties to ensure that I get that nice brown bark, otherwise it will too quickly release a lot of water which will prevent formation of beautiful and flavorful bark.
+Before browning ground beef, I form patties to ensure that I get that nice brown bark, otherwise it will quickly release a lot of water which will prevent the formation of beautiful and flavorful bark.
 For that same reason you don’t want to put water on your hands when forming patties.
 Your patties will look delicious on the outside, but will still be under-cooked on the inside, so don’t try to sneak one and eat it.
-To get more of the browned meat flavor, make you patties flatter and sear in 2 -3 batches.
-Another tip here is to use fresh, flavorful cut of beef and grind it yourself.
+To get more of the browned meat flavor, make your patties flatter and sear in 2 -3 batches.
+Another tip here is to use a fresh and flavorful cut of beef and grind it yourself.
 Chuck, short ribs, brisket, sirloin, flank or skirt cuts are the best as they have great beefy flavor.
 In this recipe I am using a fairly lean chuck cut.

 I use the same approach with vegetables for my chili.
 Very few things will boost the flavor of your dish like caramelized onions will.
 These tender, sweet and savory morsels will improve any dish and make flavors more complex.
 Sauteed bell peppers and celery are very similar in that sense.
 Give them a quick cook over high heat and they will reward you with new and wonderfully complex flavors that will compliment your chili.

 If you don’t add any additional water in this recipe your chili will turn out fairly thick – some like that, my kids do.
 If you want medium thickness – add 1 cup of water, as per recipe below.
 If you want even less thick chili – add two cups of water.
 I suggest you start with one cup and see how you like it.
 There will also be quite a bit of water coming with canned beans.
 Don’t drain the beans, use the liquid as well.
 If you do insist on draining, then replace the liquid with an equal amount of water.